-Here’s our iCandy Raspberry review…Is the iCandy Raspberry buggy the ultimate pram for city living?
+Here’s our iCandy Raspberry review – us the iCandy Raspberry buggy the ultimate stroller for city living?
 Marketed as a lightweight pushchair for urban adventures, we’ve been testing it to see how true this is.
-So here’s our review…

-So from our iCandy Raspberry review how does it fare on public transport?
-This is key for any pram for us; it has to be narrow, small and light.
-So we took it on the bus…
+- This is key for any pram for us; it has to be narrow, small and light.
+So we took the iCandy Raspberry on the bus…

 The handle also folds down which means it doesn’t stick out too far and get in everyone’s way when they walk past.
 A additional bonus point is that it free-stands once folded, which is also useful for storing it at home (it’s not the easiest fold to master at first though).
 The Raspberry is billed as a lightweight stroller, and it is – I can easily carry it plus child and lift it off buses and trains.